-Fine dining institutions in Sydney rival Michelin-starred venues from around the world and with so much variety in Sydney’s food scene, we’re spoilt for choice.
-So, for those on the hunt for a nice restaurant for an upcoming lunch, dinner or special occasion, we’ve garnered a the 10 best fine dining restaurants in Sydney for you to add to your list and visit in 2021!
+Fine dining institutions in Sydney rival Michelin-starred venues from around the world and, with so much variety in the city’s food scene, we’re spoilt for choice.
+So, for those on the hunt for a nice restaurant for an upcoming lunch, dinner or special occasion, we’ve garnered a list of the best fine dining restaurants in Sydney of 2023!

-Back and better than ever, Bennelong is a benchmark for fine dining in Sydney from one of Australia’s most renowned chefs, Peter Gilmore.
+One of our personal favourites, Bennelong is a benchmark for fine dining in Sydney from one of Australia’s most renowned chefs, Peter Gilmore.
 Located in Sydney’s most iconic harbourside space, the Sydney Opera House, Bennelong boasts a show-stopping venue with a definitively Australian menu which exceeds the very high expectations placed upon it.
-A new hybrid of casual fine dining, the food at Bennelong is modern, beautiful and a celebration of Australian local produce.
+A new hybrid of affordable fine dining, the food at Bennelong is modern, beautiful and a celebration of Australian local produce.
 One of the best fine dining restaurants in Sydney, check out Bennelong for a five star dining experience!

 Bentley Restaurant & Bar

 Chef Brent Savage and sommelier Nick Hildebrandt have transformed the stuffiness of corporate dining into a cleverly designed bar and restaurant in the original Fairfax Building in the heart of the CBD.
-Rarely can a duo pair food and wine together as well as Savage and Hildebrandt, so much so that dining at Bentley isn’t just ‘going out for dinner’ but a whole experience in a league of its own.
-One of the best fine dining restaurants in Sydney of 2021!
+Rarely can a duo pair food and wine together as well as Savage and Hildebrandt, so much so that dining at Bentley isn’t just about ‘going out for dinner’, but a whole experience in a league of its own.
+One of the best fine dining restaurants in Sydney right now!